 The average 3-4 year old spends 27.5 hours each week watching TV, using the internet or playing electronic games.
 Reducing this will be support your child’s communication skills.
 This webpage and leaflet provides you with information about why this is important.

-This information about how to support your young child forms part of I CAN's guide to the typical stages of speech and language development.
+This information about how to support your young child forms part of Speech and Language UKs guide to the typical stages of speech and language development.
 Young children develop language at different rates and understanding what is typical and what you can do to support your young child can help you give them the best start on their journey to developing communication and language skills.

 Follow the child's lead